KrishnaKEA/KODAK-SD1/readme.md

  _ Events

-Note: Users can view discussions and events without the need for logging.
+<em>Note<em/>: Users can view discussions and events without the need for logging.
 However, whenever User need

 to interact with our system, for example to see members, signup for events or post some comments in